RWU001/DIP/README.md

 * Go to your browser, and type localhost:8080/phpmyadmin at the URL
 * Create a new database by pressing New, and set database name to DIP_CROWDSOURCING
 * Open a new browser tab, and open the dbinit.php by opening it from URL (example : localhost:8080/DIPWebsite/dbinit.php).
 This will create all the necessary tables and some fake data
-* And you can see the project by typing localhost:8080 at the URL
+* And you can see the project by typing localhost:8080 at the URL (example of account : )

 ## Things that we may work on